 - Tracts in which the median family income does not exceed 80 percent of the statewide median family income or the metropolitan area median family income, whichever is higher.

-In addition to the federal eligibility criteria, the State will consider several other factors in determining which census tracts to designate as Kansas Opportunity Zones.
+In addition to the federal eligibility criteria, the State considered several other factors in determining which census tracts to designate as Opportunity Zones.

-These factors include an indication of community interest and support for additional investment, the potential of at least one “ready to go” or otherwise identifiable project, and that the identified project addresses one of the following target uses: industrial/business development, housing, or agriculture.
+These factors included an indication of community interest and support for additional investment, the potential of at least one “ready to go” or otherwise identifiable project, and that the identified project addressed one of the following target uses: industrial/business development, housing, or agriculture.

 Other links of interest: